 When you’re done, click Finish but don’t open it (seriously).
 You’ve been warned!

+The VMware Unlocker Tool for macOS or macOS Unlocker for VMware is a VMware Unlocker for macOS Catalina or macOS Unlocker for VMware and other macOS to install macOS Catalina on VMware.
 Since VMware doesn’t support installing macOS on virtual machine, the installation process isn’t possible without the patch.
-The macOS Unlocker is particularly to remove the restrictions and patch VMware in order to work macOS in VMware Workstation or Player.
+It particularly to remove the restrictions and patch VMware in order to work macOS in VMware Workstation or Player.

-In order to install this patch, all you’ve to do is close VMware completely and from the Unlocker files, right click on win-install and Run as administrator.
+In order to install this patch, all you’ve to do is close VMware completely and from the VMware Unlocker Patch Tool for macOS, right click on win-install and Run as administrator.
 It will pop up command prompt running some commands, but that’s fine.

 Step Three: Create a New Virtual Machine